 On Nov.
 15, 2001, longtime faculty member John A. Brose became the college’s fifth dean.
 His most immediate problems were the pending insolvency of the University Osteopathic Medical Center and a growing malpractice insurance rate crisis.
 On the first problem, he took bold action to convert the college’s clinical operation — with offices in Athens, Coolville and Nelsonville — into a private corporation run by the college’s clinical faculty.
 This new entity, called University Medical Associates, went into the black in its first year of operation and led to the expansion of the medical services available in the Athens area.
 On the second problem, he worked together with university officials to develop a self-insurance system for all but catastrophic coverage.
 This greatly reduced the premiums being paid by the medical school and was another step in improving the college’s financial outlook.

 Dr. Brose also emphasized the importance of research, and he oversaw the creation of the J.O.
 Watson, D.O., Endowed Research Chair, funded by a grant from the Osteopathic Heritage Foundations.
 This position, along with adding other researchers to the staff, led to the creation of a Diabetes Center – which later evolved into the Diabetes Institute.
-Originally part of the Appalachian Rural Health Institute, the Diabetes Center was funded by an initial $500,000 federal appropriation in 2003.
+Originally part of the Appalachian Institute to Advance Health Equity Science, the Diabetes Center was funded by an initial $500,000 federal appropriation in 2003.
 The purpose of the center was to address this major health problem in southeast Ohio and the Appalachian region with a two-pronged approach: helping diabetes sufferers live better lives by providing patient-care services to the citizens of region and offering hope for a better future through an intensive research program aimed at finding new treatments for this disease, which has a disproportionately large impact in Appalachia.

 Constrained by difficult economic times, multiple budget-cuts and dwindling state support, Dr. Brose's tenure necessarily emphasized pragmatism and problem-solving.
 His perceptive leadership and tight fiscal management enabled the college to thrive.